-At the beginning of a New Year, many people evaluate the past year and make resolutions.
-We resolve to find a different way of living life.
-There are decisions to do something like lose weight, save money, get a new job, eat healthier, or get organized (I love this one), and there are decisions to not do something like smoke, gamble, overspend, procrastinate, or regularly get stressed out.
-Even thought I don’t typically make New Year’s Resolutions, I do that sort of “looking back” too.
-I just do it a lot more often than once a year.
+On January first, many of us evaluate the past year and make resolutions.
+We plan to do something like: lose weight, save money, get a new job, eat healthier, or get organized.
+Or, we decide not to do something like overspend, procrastinate, or regularly get stressed out.
+Although I don’t typically make New Year’s Resolutions, I do a sort of “looking back” too, but it’s more often than once a year.

 Can you be gentle with yourself?
 Can you forgive yourself and begin again?
 Can you show yourself the kindness you often reserve for others?

 The expression “God helps those who help themselves,” typically attributed to Benjamin Franklin, was penned by Algernon Sydney in Discourses Concerning Government in 1698.
 The essence of it dates back to ancient Greece in Aesop’s Fables.
 I’d heard that saying for decades and never thought anything about it until one day when a friend reframed it as “God helps those who ask for help.”
 That makes a lot more sense to me and is much more consistent with my understanding of God.
 It’s hard to ask for help, though, isn’t it?
 When most of us were young, we were told (either verbally or through the unspoken messages that were loud and clear) that there are winners and losers.
 Many of us grew up thinking that we had to be a strong, independent, self-sufficient achiever, even if the outcome doesn’t resonate with our truth.
 Being vulnerable enough to ask for help is really a challenge for most of us.
 For me, it’s been on my “list to work on” many times.